 This is what we call the file with your design that you submit to us for printing.
-Watch our print file formatting tutorial below – if your files don’t match our guidelines, you might not get qualitative printing results.
+If your files don’t match our guidelines, you might not get qualitative printing results.

 A mockup is an image that shows how a product looks with your design.
 You can create this yourself with a photo editing software, or with Printful’s free mockup generator.

 This stands for Dots Per Inch.
 It’s a measurement that indicates how many dots a printer can place per square inch.
-Generally speaking, the higher the DPI, the better the print quality.
 When it comes to Printful products, your files need to have at least 150 DPI.
 For more product-specific information check out our file guidelines that can be found under each product.

 In the world of photoshop, opaque and transparent are the opposite of each other.
 So if your design is less than 100% opaque, it’s semi-transparent (see-through).

 We don’t recommend using transparent elements in your designs as they can be problematic to print.
 Take a look at the most common transparency problems and their solutions.

 27. White Underbase

 If your graphic is being printed on a colored garment, we’ll automatically print a white underbase on your shirt so the colors look crisp.
 Graphics printed on dark shirts can appear dull without an underbase.
 So for example, we’ll add a white underbase to a red graphic on a black shirt.